Sleep and Your Child

 age also are more likely to have nightmares and sleep terrors, and to sleepwalk.

-From 9 to 12 hours for a school-aged child.
-Schoolchildren spend time with TV, computers, and the Internet, all of which can erode
+9 to 12 hours for a school-age child.
+Schoolchildren spend time with TVs, computers, tablets, and cellphones, all of which

-time for sleep.
-This age group also may be drinking caffeinated beverages that can
+can erode time for sleep.
+This age group also may be drinking caffeinated beverages

-affect the ease of falling asleep at night.
-Watching TV just before bedtime may make
+that can affect the ease of falling asleep at night.
+Watching TV just before bedtime

-it more difficult to fall asleep and may create resistance or anxiety about bedtime.
+may make it more difficult to fall asleep and may create resistance or anxiety about

 If the current bedtime for your child is too late, move it 15 minutes earlier each